Book a demo

 April 25, 2021

-Productivity profiles are more personal; for any organisation, productivity and doing a job well are key, so a job should bring the best out the best in an employee.
-For example, some people work better in the morning and others at night; by breaking these time constraints, a business can help make employees more productive.
+As a Victorian premise based around factory working hours, the 9-5 is massively outdated.
+Modern work demands a more flexible framework.
+Productivity profiles are more personal; for any organization, productivity and doing a job well are key, so a job should bring out the best in an employee.
+For example, some people work better in the morning, while others thrive at night.
+By breaking these time constraints, businesses can create a more engaging environment that fosters productivity and job satisfaction.
+Flexibility can also lead to improved mental health and reduced burnout, which ultimately benefits the organization.

 • Give your managers the tools and guidance to help them plan and manage the varying work schedules and locations.
+This might include scheduling software, communication platforms, and training on managing remote teams effectively.

 • Set up a mechanism to help your managers assess the flexible job design dimensions for their roles.
+This could involve developing a checklist or framework that outlines the essential components of flexible job roles.

 • Embed a systematic approach to assessing job and team flexibility that takes into account all the variables that have an operational impact on varying ways to work flexibly in the role.
+Engaging employees in this process can provide valuable insights and foster a sense of ownership over their roles.

 • Help identify a systematic and consistent view of the viable working patterns that not only work for the employee but also work for the business and the team.
+This might involve piloting new working arrangements and gathering feedback to iteratively improve the process.

 RoleMapper